metasfresh/metasfresh/misc/services/camel/de-metas-camel-externalsystems/ebay/ebay-api-client/docs/PricingSummary.md

 # PricingSummary

+This type contains a summary of cumulative costs and charges for all line items of an order, including item price, price adjustments, sales taxes, delivery costs, and order discounts.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **adjustment** | [**Amount**](Amount.md) |  |  [optional]